sampsyo/cs6120/content/blog/2020-11-29-tracemonkey/index.md

 aggresive!).

-When a hot loop is entered, TraceMonkey switches to monitor mode, where it records the code being interpreted as a lowerer intermediate representation (LIR) in SSA form, a format that is suitable for input to the JIT compiler.
+When a hot loop is entered, TraceMonkey switches to monitor mode, where it records the code being interpreted as a lowered intermediate representation (LIR) in SSA form, a format that is suitable for input to the JIT compiler.
 Tracing stops at the end of the loop, or earlier if some kind of error occurs.